 Often when providing Executive Coaching to leaders, who are planning transformation programmes, I will remind them to ask their teams what they think would work best in order to win over hearts and minds, as well as getting some great innovative ideas.
 If staff feel involved and valued then levels of presenteeism will decrease, engagement will improve, as will productivity, morale, and retention.

 3. Prioritize the Health and Well-being of your Team Members:

-Some reports are suggesting that almost 75% of managers are suffering from burnout after a relentless 15 months of home working, often juggling Covid emergencies with delivering the BAU and home schooling.
+Some reports are suggesting that almost 75% of managers are suffering from burnout after 18 months of home working, often juggling Covid emergencies with delivering the BAU and home schooling.
 Investing in some long-term well-being initiatives will go a long way to assisting staff, as will a carefully managed and legally compliant approach to health surveillance, such as regular updates on Covid tests and vaccine certificates.